Agatha Christie: And Then There Were None: Setting and characters

 And Then There Were None is set in 1939, taking place at "a beautiful mansion on the deserted Soldier Island."
 A quote by one of the characters, Emily Brent, in the first chapter sets the month as August ("This same week of August 4 years ago.")
 The player can explore the two-storey Art Deco-style mansion, which includes a secret room behind a bookcase in the library.
 The exterior of Soldier Island, including a beach, a forest, and an apiary, may also be explored.

 The player character is Patrick Narracott.
 Patrick is the only character not mentioned in Christie's original novel, although his brother — Fred Narracott — is the one who ferries the guests to the island in the original book.
-The other characters are the guests: Judge Lawrence John Wargrave; Vera Catherine Claythorne; Philip Lombard; General John Gordon MacArthur; Emily Caroline Brent; Anthony James Marston; William Henry Blore; the butler, Thomas Gregg Rogers; and his wife, Ethel Maria Rogers.
+The other characters are the guests: Judge Lawrence John Wargrave; Vera Elizabeth Claythorne; Philip Lombard; General John Gordon MacArthur; Emily Caroline Brent; Anthony James Marston; William Henry Blore; the butler, Thomas Gregg Rogers; and his wife, Ethel Maria Rogers.